occopus/docs/sphinx/source/tutorial-bigdata-ai.rst

 **Prerequisites**

- - accessing a cloud through an Occopus-compatible interface (e.g EC2, Nova, OCCI, etc.)
+ - accessing a cloud through an Occopus-compatible interface (e.g EC2, Nova, Azure, etc.)
  - target cloud contains a base Ubuntu OS image with cloud-init support
  - generated ssh key-pair (or for testing purposes one is attached)